Maplewood, New Jersey: Education

 Columbia High School (1,967, 9–12; Maplewood).

+As of the 2021-22 school year, the district has implemented an intentional integration initiative that aims to rebalance the district's elementary and middle schools via socio-economic status.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 59.06 mi of roadways, of which 54.56 mi were maintained by the municipality, 4.47 mi by Essex County and 0.03 mi by the New Jersey Department of Transportation.
 Two nearby controlled-access highways serve Maplewood: the Garden State Parkway, which runs north–south, and Interstate 78, which runs east–west.

 There are approximately 226 streets within Maplewood.
-Springfield Avenue is a state highway (Route 124), from Irvington to Morristown), and four thoroughfares are Essex County roads (Valley Street, Millburn Avenue, Irvington Avenue, Wyoming Avenue), including County Route 577.
+Springfield Avenue is a state highway (Route 124), from Irvington to Morristown, and four thoroughfares are Essex County roads (Valley Street, Millburn Avenue, Irvington Avenue, Wyoming Avenue), including County Route 577.

 Public transportation

 NJ Transit provides passenger rail service to Maplewood station on the Morristown Line and Gladstone Branch to Newark Broad Street Station, Secaucus Junction and New York Penn Station, with connecting service to Hoboken Terminal.

-NJ Transit bus service to Newark on the 25, 37 and 70, and to the Port Authority Bus Terminal in Midtown Manhattan on the 107 route.
-Independent Bus provides bus service on its 31 route.
+NJ Transit bus service to Newark on the 25, 31, 37 and 70, and to the Port Authority Bus Terminal in Midtown Manhattan on the 107 route.

 The township operates the rush-hour Maplewood Jitney service to and from the train station.